waldlaubsaengernest/CatLearn/README.md

 ## Active Learning Class for any Calculator
 The active learning class is generalized to work for any calculator for ASE `Atoms` structures.
 However, the old infrastructure will make the superuser kill your jobs if you use VASP and not GPAW.
+The new workflow has mainly been tested for VASP, but should work for other calculators as well.
+GPAW users can still use the original workflow using this fork.
+Also the new workflow has been implemented for MLNEB only and will not work for MLGO and AdsorptionAL, that would require additional coding.

 ## New External Workflow